finos/rune-dsl/documentation/rosetta-modelling-component.md

 article "26" paragraph "2"
 ```

-#### Reference Syntax
+#### Document Content Syntax

-A document reference is created using the `docReference` keyword.
-This documeent reference must be associated to a corpus and segment defined according to the document hierarchy.
+A reference to specific document content is created using the `docReference` keyword.
+This documeent reference must be associated to a corpus and segment defined according to the above document hierarchy.
 The `provision` keyword allows to copy the textual information being referenced from the document.

 ``` Haskell
 [docReference <Body> <Corpus>